Chronic Pain Treatment Lemay, MO

 Patient Education

-Understanding the cause of your pain and how to deal with it in your daily life can do wonders for your chronic pain treatment in Lemay, MO.
-We’ll help you learn appropriate posture and movement techniques, as well as healthy lifestyle suggestions like how to keep a healthy diet.
+Understanding the cause of your pain and how to cope with it can have a considerable positive effect on your chronic pain treatment in Lemay, MO.
+We’ll help you learn the best way to sit, stand, and move, in addition to healthy lifestyle suggestions like diet recommendations.

 Other conditions we treat in Lemay, MO include: